tfabris/BlueGigaEmpeg/README.md

                             capacitor which bridges across 5v and GND.
 Place this cap as close to pin 16 as possible.)

-Empeg tuner connector is used to supply power to the Pololu step-down transformer power supply, and from there, on to the rest of the assembly.
+The empeg tuner connector is used to supply power to the Pololu step-down transformer power supply, and from there, on to the rest of the assembly.
 Blue wire on tuner connector connects to the voltage input pin on Pololu, and the black wire on the tuner connector connects to the Pololu ground input pin.